team18300/fssfll/lessons/ev3_basecode/ev3_basecode.md

 # What is the Bolton Robotics Base Code?

-The Bolton Robotics Base Code serves as a streamlined framework, expediting the process for students to initiate and tackle FIRST Lego League Challenges efficiently.
+The Bolton Robotics Base Code is a set of starter python files that serves as a streamlined framework, expediting the process for students to initiate and tackle FIRST Lego League Challenges efficiently.
 Here are some of the great features of the base code.

 __Foundation for Success:__